WhitelistVideo

 Early YouTube Anyone could upload anything No filters, unsafe for kids

-2017 Elsagate scandal Disturbing content slipped through
+2017 Elsagate scandal Disturbing, violent content bypassed filters

-2019 COPPA fine – $170M Introduced "Made for Kids" content
+2019 COPPA fine – $170M Forced the "Made for Kids" designation

 Global Laws & Regional Insights